-Glucagon is the active pharmaceutical ingredient, or API, used in our Glucagon Rescue Pen and our intermittent and chronic hypoglycemia products in development that utilize ready-to-use glucagon.
+Glucagon is the active pharmaceutical ingredient, or API, used in our glucagon HypoPen and our intermittent and chronic hypoglycemia products in development that utilize ready-to-use glucagon.
 We intend to use Bachem Americas, Inc., or Bachem, as our primary commercial source for API.
 Bachem holds a U.S. drug master file for glucagon produced at its facility in Switzerland, and its manufacturing process is fully validated.
 We have entered into a non-exclusive supply agreement with Bachem.
-While we believe that Bachem has sufficient capacity to satisfy our long-term requirements for our Glucagon Rescue Pen and other pipeline products utilizing ready-to-use glucagon, we are actively engaged in developing a second API source.
+While we believe that Bachem has sufficient capacity to satisfy our long-term requirements for our glucagon HypoPen and other pipeline products utilizing ready-to-use glucagon, we are actively engaged in developing a second API source.
 An alternate supplier has successfully produced one full scale commercial batch, and we intend to complete development work and register this supplier as a qualified source shortly after NDA approval.

-Manufacturing drug product for our Glucagon Rescue Pen requires an aseptic fill/finish facility capable of handling solvents and a cyclic olefinic polymer syringe.
+Manufacturing drug product for our glucagon HypoPen requires an aseptic fill/finish facility capable of handling solvents and a cyclic olefinic polymer syringe.
 Pyramid Laboratories, Inc., or Pyramid, has been actively involved in the development of our product candidates, and we intend to use its facility in California to be our primary source for drug product.
-We intend to enter into a non-exclusive supply agreement with Pyramid.
+We have entered into a non-exclusive supply agreement with Pyramid.
 While we believe that Pyramid has sufficient capacity to satisfy our demand requirements for at least three to five years, we are evaluating alternate sourcing options.

-The auto-injector used to deliver drug product in our Glucagon Rescue Pen is a proprietary multi-product device platform developed by SHL Pharma, LLC, or SHL Pharma.
-We entered into a joint development agreement in January 2016 to develop an auto-injector suitable for our Glucagon Rescue Pen, and we are in the final stages of assembly equipment process validation.
+The auto-injector used to deliver drug product in our glucagon HypoPen is a proprietary multi-product device platform developed by SHL Pharma, LLC, or SHL Pharma.
+We entered into a joint development agreement in January 2016 to develop an auto-injector suitable for our glucagon HypoPen, and we are in the final stages of assembly equipment process validation.
 SHL Pharma produces device sub-assemblies in company-owned facilities in Taiwan and performs final drug product/device assembly operations at its facility in Florida.
 We intend to enter into a non-exclusive supply agreement with SHL Pharma.
 We intend to source the device from a single supplier over the life of the product.